CaptorAB/quantlib-wasm/README.md

 2.25
 ```

-Test in from node. `Create main.js` with the following content:
+Test in from Node.js. `Create main.js` with the following content:

 ```
 var Module = require("./examples/hello-emscripten");